boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 ---
-title: Sloc Cloc and Code Revisited - Making a fast Go program faster and throughts on code counter accuracy
+title: Sloc Cloc and Code Revisited - Going through the 5 stages of software debugging
 date: 2018-08-28
 ---